amandabrastad/2022ws_do_ab/coursework.md

 | People are opposed to change | Be allowed to fail & explore        |

 ---
-## HOW DOES IT WORK? - The problems
+## HOW DOES IT WORK?
-The real problem is balance
+There is noe simple soulution

 ![Image of balancing the ambidextrous units](balance_units.jpg)

 ---

 ## What is then needed to succeed in being ambidextrous?

 * The right setup trough separate units in the organization
 * The right leaders with mindset and skills to lead both teams
 * A team with the right training and motivation to invent
 * Balancing the exploration and exploitation
+* Well communicated strategy

 ---
 ## The benefits if you succsed

 ![Image of Adaptability, Avoid stagnation & Long term profit  ](adaptability.jpg)

-* Adaptability
-* Avoid stagnation
-* Long term profit

 ---
 ## Recap